pulsoned/yess/README.md

 Support
 -------

-If you are having issues, you can contact me at [pulsoned@appstate.edu](mailto:pulsoned@appstate.edu).
+If you are having issues or would like to report a bug, you can contact me at [pulsoned@appstate.edu](mailto:pulsoned@appstate.edu).

 FAQs
 -------